 In our project, we mainly investigate three of these dialects.
 Emmanuel Ngué Um, being a native Basaa speaker, works in the northern region which is in contact with Basaa, represented in grey on the map.
 The village, he is mainly working in, is called Lepdjom.
 Daniel Duke who has extensively worked on Kwasio (blueish shade) over the last years, investigates the Gyeli dialect in the Kwasio contact region around Lolodorf and along the coast, mainly in the village Bibira.
 Nadine Borchardt is in charge of the Gyeli variety in the Bulu contact area, represented by the red shade.
 “Her” village is called Ngolo.
 The two blue dots represent Bantu farmers’ villages where the linguists occasionally collect data for comparison with Gyeli/Kola.

 The second factor concerns the Bagyeli’s/Bakola’s decreasing ability to continue their traditional lifestyle.
-Due to massive changes in their environment such as the construction of the biggest port in Central Africa, deforestation, expansion of palm oil plantations and the construction of more and more roads, the animals that the Bagyeli/Bakola depend on, disappear.
+Due to massive changes in their environment such as the inauguration of the biggest port in Central Africa in 2015, deforestation, expansion of palm oil plantations and the construction of more and more roads, the animals that the Bagyeli/Bakola depend on, disappear.
 As a result, they are forced to change their subsistence strategy, become sedentary and adapt more and more to a farming lifestyle.
 In the course of these changes, the Bagyeli/Bakola adapt to their neighbors who are already farmers and have more prestige than the hunter-gatherers, and shift to their languages.